Gorilla Grodd

-Gorilla Grodd is a supervillain character appearing in American comic books and other media published by DC Comics, primarily as an enemy of The Flash.
-The character was created by John Broome and Carmine Infantino, and first appeared in The Flash #106 (May 1959).
+Gorilla Grodd is a supervillain appearing in American comic books published by DC Comics.
+Created by John Broome and Carmine Infantino, the character first appeared in The Flash #106 (May 1959).
 He is an evil, super-intelligent gorilla who gained mental powers after being exposed to a strange meteorite's radiation.
+The character serves primarily as an antagonist of The Flash, but has also fought other heroes such as Batman and Superman.

-Grodd has appeared in several forms of DC-related media, such as the Super Friends franchise (voiced by Stanley Ralph Ross), television series set in the DC Animated Universe (voiced by Powers Boothe), and television series set in the Arrowverse (voiced by David Sobolov).
+Grodd has appeared in several forms of DC-related media, including television series and films.
+He has been voiced by Stanley Ralph Ross, Powers Boothe, John DiMaggio, and David Sobolov, among others.